 Continued registration and completion of CPD requirements is mandatory to maintain MMR accreditation.

-Click here to view a list of pharmacists who currently hold SHPA accreditation for medication management reviews and who have agreed to have their contact details available on the SHPA website.
+- View a list of pharmacists who currently hold SHPA accreditation for medication management reviews.

-Within Australia, SHPA has the sole rights to offer the CGP credential as a professional recognition certification for pharmacists.
+In Australia, SHPA has sole rights to offer BCGP credentials as a professional recognition certification for pharmacists.

-- Read the SHPA fact sheets Accreditation System for Medication Management Reviews and Certified Geriatric Pharmacist (CGP) Credential
+- Read SHPA fact sheets Accreditation System for Medication Management Reviews and Board Certified Geriatric Pharmacist (BCGP) Credential

-- Register to sit an exam here and you will receive instructions to make an appointment for the exam in Sydney or Melbourne
+- Register to sit an exam and make an appointment